 Instead, you are more likely to find tumbleweeds of their dead hair rolling around your floors, that are quick and easy to clear.

-Maine Coon cats do shed hair, just like other cat breeds.
-However, this breed sheds hair at different rates, so you maybe lucky enough to own a Maine Coon that doesn’t shed much hair.
-Or, hair shedding maybe limited to certain times of year.
+Maine Coon cats shed hair, just like other cat breeds.
+However, this breed sheds hair at different rates, so you may be lucky enough to own a Maine Coon that doesn’t shed much hair.
+Or, hair shedding may be limited to certain times of the year.
 Regular grooming will reduce hair shedding, matting, and hairballs.